hero-back

 This tool allows companies to shape the candidate experience from where it begins: the job application.
 The career site design makes it possible to facilitate:

-• The creation of career-related content—for example, company culture, day-to-day visibility, recruiting process overview, and FAQs.
+• Career-related content creation—for example, company culture, day-to-day visibility, recruiting process overview, and FAQs.

-• The different ways of collecting candidate data—for example, the creation of candidate profiles, data capture forms, and job applications.
+• Collecting candidate data—for example, the creation of candidate profiles, data capture forms, and job applications.

 • Continuous communication with candidates—for example, job alerts and email campaigns.